 Companies often use mPaaS for the creation of applications that will provide both internal and customer-facing uses.
 This implementation can promote a BYOD environment and productivity apps without the requirement of mobile app developers or extra IT support.

 OpenPaaS is a free, open source, business-oriented collaboration platform that is attractive on all devices and provides useful web apps, including calendar, contacts and mail applications.
-OpenPaaS was designed to allow users to quickly deploy new applications with the goal of developing a PaaS technology that is committed to enterprise collaborative applications, specifically those deployed on hybrid clouds.
+OpenPaaS was designed to allow users to quickly deploy new applications.
+It has the goal of developing a PaaS technology that is committed to enterprise collaborative applications, specifically those deployed on hybrid clouds.

 PaaS solutions are frequently used in the development of mobile applications.
 However, many developers and companies also use PaaS to build cross-platform apps since it provides a flexible and dynamic solution that has the ability to create an application that can be operated on almost any device.